-- X End point of contour element (diameter value)

-- Z End point of contour element

-- R Radius

-- Center (distance from starting point to center as radius)

-- K Center (distance from starting point to center)

-- Q Point of intersection.
-End point if the circular arc intersects a line segment or another circular arc (default: 0):

-- O: Near point of intersection

-- 1: Far point of intersection

-- BR Chamfer/rounding.
+- X End point of contour element (diameter value) - Z End point of contour element - R Radius - I Center (distance from starting point to center as radius) - K Center (distance from starting point to center) - Q Point of intersection.
+End point if the circular arc intersects a line segment or another circular arc (default: 0): - 0: Near point of intersection - 1: Far point of intersection - BR Chamfer/rounding.
 Defines the transition to the next contour element.
-When entering a chamfer/rounding, program the theoretical end point.

-- No input: Tangential transition

-- BR=0: No tangential transition

-- BR>0: Radius of rounding

-- BR<0: Width of chamfer

-- BE, BF, BD, BP and BH (see "Machining attributes for form elements" on page 201)

-- FP Do not machine element (only necessary for TURN PLUS):

-- 0: Do not machine basic element (circle)

-- 1: Do not machine overlay element (e.g. chamfer or rounding)

-- 2: Do not machine basic/overlay element
+When entering a chamfer/rounding, program the theoretical end point. - No input: Tangential transition - BR=0: No tangential transition - BR>0: Rounding radius - BR<0: Width of chamfer - BE, BF, BD, BP and BH (see "Machining attributes for form elements" on page 208) - FP Do not machine element (only necessary for TURN PLUS): - 0: Do not machine basic element (circle) - 1: Do not machine overlay element (chamfer or rounding) - 2: Do not machine basic and overlay elements